 Supported by FFP, FPA®’s Pro Bono Program activates financial planning volunteers to deliver pro bono services to people in need, helping underserved individuals and families—including low- to moderate-income individuals, inmates, young adults, military, domestic violence survivors, homeless individuals and more—to build assets and improve their lives.

-The Smart With Your Money Financial Planning Clinics connect low-income and underserved populations—many of them active military or veterans—with pro bono financial planners to assist them on their path to financial well-being and self-sufficiency.
-Due to COVID-19, for the foreseeable future the clinics will be virtual to give individuals the opportunity to work with a planner in a private, convenient and safe manner.
+With support from FFP, the SDFLC’s “Smart With Your Money Financial Planning Clinics” connect low-income and underserved populations—many of them active military or veterans—with pro bono CFP® professionals to assist them on their path to financial well-being and self-sufficiency.
+As is common post-COVID-19, SDFLC provides both in-person and virtual opportunities for clients to work with financial planners in a private, convenient, and safe manner.

 The Savvy Ladies Helpline is a free resource offered to women who are in need of guidance regarding their personal finances.
 The Helpline supports women by arranging a confidential telephone consultation with a Certified Financial Planner™ who assists them with their specific needs.
 Through a grant from FFP, Savvy Ladies will increase the impact and reach of the hotline, serving more women via the adoption of technology to facilitate matching callers and volunteers.

 The School of Financial Planning at Texas Tech University is nationally recognized for its comprehensive academic offerings and experiential learning opportunities for students.
 With support from FFP, Texas Tech will revise and enhance the 2013 Apple Seed: A Student Guide to Pro Bono Financial Planning, an in-depth curriculum kit that teaches financial planning students how to provide pro bono services.